 The tale is expounded on in Plato's other work, Critias.

 Marvel's version of Atlantis first appeared in Motion Picture Funnies Weekly #1, in April 1939 , but it wasn't named Atlantis until April 1949 issue of Sub-Mariner Comics #31.
-In the Marvel universe, Atlantis is a the city under the sea ruled by Namor, the Sub-Mariner.
+In the Marvel universe, Atlantis is the Eternal Realm, the city under the sea ruled by Namor, the Sub-Mariner.

 It was originally a small continent with human settlements but this all changed 21,000 years ago during an event known as the Great Cataclysm and it was swallowed by the depths of the sea.
 This event was caused by King Kamuu when he tried to defend it from the Deviants of Lemuria by opening the city's magma pits.
 Several settlements survived including Atlantis and Netheria, as they had built a glass dome to shield each before this catastrophe took place.